Nithin00614/Nithin00614/README.md

 ## Engineering Focus

-I work on the engineering layer between **ML models and production systems**, with a focus on reliability, evaluation, and scalable system design.
+I work on the engineering layer between **AI models and production systems**, with a focus on reliability, evaluation, and scalable system design.

 - **RAG & Retrieval** — hybrid retrieval, grounding, evaluation, and failure analysis